ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - run "python dailystats.py sheetupdate" and if everything is correct, the monitor.dailystats or monitor.dailystats.VIN spreadheet will be updated with the last 122 lines of standard output
 - configure to run "python summary.py sheetupdate" regularly, after having run "python monitor.py"
 - configure to run "python dailystats.py sheetupdate" regularly, after having run "python summary.py sheetupdate"

 ---
+# Translations
+There are translations available for the following tools (only the standard output and sheetupdate, not the other generated csv files):
+- dailystats.py
+- summary.py (future update)

+Remarks:
+- The configured language in monitor.cfg is used for the translations, see monitor.cfg in [monitor.py](#monitorpy).
+- Translations are inside monitor.translations.xlsx for easier Unicode editing and are saved in monitor.translations.csv as comma separated csv file in UTF-8 format, so unicode characters are preserved.
+- All the supported languages have been translated with Google Translate and German is checked/corrected by a goingelectric.de user (thanks)
+- Polish, Czech, Slovak, Hungarian are not translated, feel free to provide translations for those languages
+- If (some) translations are not correct, please submit an issue with the proposed corrections, but be careful to provide them as unicode text, preferably using monitor.translations.xlsx

+---
 # monitor.py